On this page

 Susceptibility and resistance to influenza

-When a new subtype appears, all people are susceptible, except those who have lived through earlier epidemics or pandemics caused by a related subtype.
+When a new influenza strain appears, all people are susceptible, except those who have lived through earlier epidemics or pandemics caused by a related strain.

-Infection produces immunity to the specific infecting virus, but the duration and breadth of immunity vary widely.
-This is partly dependent on host factors, the degree of antigenic drift in the virus and the period of time since the previous infection.
+Infection produces immunity to the specific infecting virus, but the duration and breadth of immunity may vary widely.
+This is partly dependent on host factors, the degree of antigenic change in the virus and the time since the previous infection.

 Control measures for influenza

-The influenza vaccine in Australia is developed in time for the annual winter rise in ‘flu’ activity.
-The strains that are contained in the vaccine are ‘best guess’, based on the circulating strains in the previous couple of years, as well as those circulating in the previous Northern Hemisphere winter.
-The vaccine normally includes representatives of both major influenza A subtypes (H1N1, H3N2) and B strain.
+Annual vaccination is the most important measure to prevent influenza and its complications.
+The influenza vaccine in Australia is developed in time for the annual winter rise in influenza activity.
+The strains that are contained in the vaccine are ‘best guess’, based on the circulating strains in the previous couple of years, as well as those circulating in the most recent northern hemisphere winter.
+The vaccine normally includes both influenza A and B strains.

-Annual influenza vaccination is also recommended for staff working in nursing homes and other chronic care facilities, to protect themselves and their patients.
-Hospital staff in both outpatient and ward settings who provide direct care to patients are strongly encouraged to have the vaccination to protect themselves and their patients.
+Annual influenza vaccination is also recommended for staff working in high-risk settings such as residential aged care facilities.
+Healthcare workers who provide direct care to patients are required to have the vaccination to protect themselves and their patients.
+For more information see Vaccination for healthcare workers.

 Control of case